RedBloodCell1/playwright/tests/Chapter_5/README.md

    - This way, on my tests file, there will be only test steps that uses all the POM function by calling the page as an object

 7. **npx playwright test --only-changed** = to run only changed file

+8. To change viewport, look at playwright config file